Cassandra Willoughby, Duchess of Chandos: Biography

+surnames, being inspired by the Willoughby family.

 Writings

 Before she married, Cassandra Willoughby compiled a history of her father's family entitled The Continuation of the History of the Willoughby Family, to be found in the Manuscripts Department at the University of Nottingham Library.

 Some of her correspondence from before and after her marriage is preserved at the Shakespeare Birthplace Trust Record Office, at the North London Collegiate School and the Huntington Library and Art Gallery, San Marino, California.
 In addition, she left some travel writings and genealogies.